Mobilite-internationale/front-end/README.md

   <p align = "center" >
         Hi there 👋 , We are 404Debuggers
 </p>
- Description

 ## International Mobility Web App
 This is a web application for managing international mobility programs for students and faculty.
 The application is built using Spring and Angular, making it highly scalable and responsive.

 ## Features
-User authentication and authorization with role-based access control.
+User authentication and authorization with role-based access control. <br>
-Profile management for students, faculty, and program coordinators.
+Profile management for students, faculty, and program coordinators. <br>
-Program search and application management.
+Program search and application management. <br>
-Visa and immigration tracking.
+Visa and immigration tracking. <br>
-Automated email notifications.
+Automated email notifications. <br>
 Reporting and analytics.

 # Team members